ironsmile/euterpe-website/content/docs/getting-started/content.md

 Euterpe is a software which consist of two parts.
 A server and a varying number of clients.
 The server is where your music is stored and _served_ to clients.
 The clients are the actual programs which play the music for you.
 [Clients](/clients) access the server over internet via the HTTP protocol.
 Example for clients will be an app on a mobile phone, a desktop program or indeed, a web page.

-This guide will help you run an euterpe server which comes with a bundled web client which you could use with your browser.
-You could do that on your own computer on an actual server in a data centre.
+This guide will help you run an Euterpe server which comes with a bundled web client which you could use with your browser.
+You could do that on your own computer or on an actual server in a data centre.

 ### Option 1: Docker